 To achieve this, you must host your servers in a secure, reliable, and well-connected facility that can handle high levels of Internet traffic.
 This is where a Carrier Hotel comes in.

-By colocating your servers in a Carrier Hotel such as 60 Hudson Street in New York City, you gain access to a high-speed, reliable network with direct connections to multiple internet service providers (ISPs) and content delivery networks (CDNs).
+By colocating your servers in a Carrier Hotel such as 60 Hudson Street in New York City, you can access a high-speed, reliable network with direct connections to multiple internet service providers (ISPs) and content delivery networks (CDNs).

 Assuming you spend $10,000 monthly on hosting and bandwidth costs, you could save money by moving your servers to a Carrier Hotel.
 Here’s how:

-• Hosting costs: Let’s assume you currently lease a dedicated server from a hosting provider for $500 monthly.
-Moving to a Carrier Hotel, you could purchase your server for $3,000 and pay a monthly colocation fee of $500.
+- Hosting costs: Let’s assume you currently lease a dedicated server from a hosting provider for $500 monthly.
+If you move to a Carrier Hotel, you could purchase your server for $3,000 and pay a monthly colocation fee of $500.
 This would result in a cost savings of $2,500 per month.

-• Bandwidth costs: Suppose you currently pay $0.10 per gigabyte (GB) of data transfer.
+- Bandwidth costs: Suppose you currently pay $0.10 per gigabyte (GB) of data transfer.
 If your website receives ten terabytes (TB) of traffic per month, your bandwidth costs would be $1,000.
 You could negotiate lower bandwidth rates by colocating your servers in a Carrier Hotel with direct connections to multiple ISPs and CDNs.
-You could reduce your bandwidth costs to $0.08 per GB.
-This would result in savings of $2,000 per month.
+You could reduce your bandwidth costs to $0.08 per GB, resulting in savings of $2,000 per month.

 By colocating your servers in a Carrier Hotel, you could save $4,500 monthly ($2,500 on hosting and bandwidth costs).
-Additionally, you would gain access to a more reliable and secure infrastructure, with faster internet speeds and lower latency, which would improve the overall performance of your website and provide a better user experience for your customers.
+Additionally, you would gain access to a more reliable and secure infrastructure, with faster internet speeds and lower latency, which would improve your website’s overall performance and provide a better user experience for your customers.